joandre/MCL_spark/README.md

 <p align="center"> <img src="https://github.com/joandre/MCL_spark/blob/master/images/Difference.png"/> </p>

-, where n is the number of rows and columns of adjacency matrix.

 Each non-empty column (with non-zero values) of A, corresponds to a cluster and its composition.
 A cluster will be a star with one or several attractor(s) in the center (see example below).

 <p align="center"> <img src="https://github.com/joandre/MCL_spark/blob/master/images/MCL.png" alt="Graph shape for different convergence status (http://micans.org)"/> </p>